matvop/FavIt/proposal.md

 1. Add docstrings to code with concise descriptions

 ## Post MVP Features to add/update:
-1. Add user search functionality(filter by username)
 1. Provide user ability to delete Fav from database(don't just remove element using JQuery)
 1. Modify FavIt link using JQuery to empty Fav section and show all favs for logged in user __Completed 6/7__
 1. Fix ordering issue __Completed 6/7__
 1. Filter results based on which content provider logo is clicked. __Completed 6/8__
 1. Move Imgur API call to server-side logic
-1. Write validation using regular expressions to replace slicing. __Completed 6/22__
+1. Write input validation using regular expressions to replace slicing. __Completed 6/22__
 1. Change Imgur Album Favs to add all images in album as hidden links to allow for gallery lightbox
+1. Include method of detecting element visibility within the user's view-port and swap thumbnail for GIF when visible, and vice versa when not. __Completed 7/5__
 1. Expand database to include storage of title, author, publisher, and thumbnail URL
 1. Update client-side AJAX to retrieve Fav data from server rather than making API calls ever time a Fav is loaded